entrypoint-lv/DataTableQueryBuilder/README.md

 </script>
 ```

-Your JS component expects server to return data for each page as a JSON array, for example:
+Your JS datatable expects server to return data for each page as a JSON array, for example:

 ```js
 [